andres-luengo/grannules/README.md

 The blue curve represents the component of the spectrum originating from the granulation of the star.
-In other words, the light variability caused by the appearance and disappearance of \"granules,\" or convection cells on the star\'s photosphere.
+In other words, the light variability caused by the appearance and disappearance of \"granules,\" convection cells on the star\'s photosphere.
 The red curve represents the component of the spectrum originating from stellar oscillations.

-Red giant asteroseismologists usually focus on the signal received from the star, (i.e. the spikes of the red curve) whose properties have tight relations with the physical properties of the star.
+Red giant asteroseismologists usually focus on the signal received from the star, (the spikes of the red curve) whose properties have tight relations with the physical properties of the star.
 However, understanding the background components of these power spectra could also prove useful.